Need help dealing with violent or distressing online content? Learn more

 Using this resource

-In this classroom activity, students play the game and complete a series of online safety challenges to defeat Robo Raven and restore the internet.
+In this classroom activity, students play the game and complete a series of online safety challenges to defeat Robo Raven and restore the internet to a safe and positive place for everyone.

 Each level in the game covers different online safety topics related to each character: